Hot topics involving change and extensive conflict:

 - At least in recent decades, faith groups that oppose equality and human rights are experiencing a major loss in active membership, particularly among youths and young adults.

-Currently, most of the conflicts in North America are sexually related, in that they involve gender, sexual orientation, and/or sexual identity.
+Currently, most of the conflicts in North America are sexually related, in that they involve individual's gender, sexual orientation, and/or gender identity.

 section will mainly deal with the conflicts between some Christian sources and other